github/codeql/change-notes/1.24/analysis-cpp.md

 * The taint tracking library (`semmle.code.cpp.dataflow.TaintTracking`) has had the following improvements:
   * The library now models data flow through `strdup` and similar functions.
+  * The library now models data flow through formatting functions such as `sprintf`.
+Only fixed parameters (not varargs) are included in the model.